bahodge/tomb-of-annihilation/sessions/Session 52.md

 We continue through the blue portal.

 We find [[Captain Taban]] sewn into a leather bag surrounded by creatures chained up.
 Turns out they are [[nothic]]s!
 We let one out and it tells us it wants magic items.
 Not fully what it wants, we kill it.
+Turns out it was a misunderstanding and we just murdered a few of them.